MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/market-insights-overview.md

   - D365SE
 ---

-# Dynamics 365 Market Insights - track topics that matter to you
+# Dynamics 365 Market Insights Preview - track topics that matter to you

 (This topic is pre-release documentation and is subject to change.)